 The initial negative impact of COVID-19 was much larger for part-time than full-time employment, but recovery in part-time employment has equally been stronger.
-By November, part-time employment was 2.3 per cent above its level in March, whereas full-time employment remained 2.2 per cent below that level.
+By December, part-time employment was 1.4 per cent above its level in March, whereas full-time employment remained 1.9 per cent below that level.
 The difference in the initial impact of COVID-19 by hours of work mainly reflects the industry composition of that impact.
 The subsequent strength of recovery in part-time employment is therefore partly the reversal of the initial effects of COVID-19.
 With the reopening of economic activity, the same industries that were worst affected have recovered most strongly, and with that part-time jobs in those industries have been restored.
 The stronger growth in part-time than full-time hours is also likely to reflect the stage of recovery in the economy.
 In the initial stage of recovery, employers responded to the gradual growth in demand by creating part-time rather than full-time jobs, to match with the amount of extra labour they needed.

-Table 9: Per cent change in monthly hours worked, persons, Australia, March to November 2020
+Table 10: Per cent change in monthly hours worked, persons, Australia, March to December 2020

-March to May May to November March to November
+March to May May to December March to December

 Gender

 Female -11.8 +10.2 -1.6

-Male -9.5 +8.3 -1.2
+Male -9.5 +8.5 -1.0

 By hours of work

-Part-time -19.9 +22.2 +2.3
+Part-time -19.9 +21.3 +1.4

-Full-time -8.5 +6.7 -2.2
+Full-time -8.5 +6.6 -1.9

-Source: ABS, Labour Force, Australia, November 2020, Table 19.
+Source: ABS, Labour Force, Australia, December 2020, Table 19.

-Chart 9 shows changes in employment by age group.
+Chart 8 shows changes in the employment/population rate by age group.
 The initial negative impact of COVID-19 was strongly ordered by age, with the young being hit hardest.
 While recovery has then been stronger for younger than older workers, large differences in the size of the impact on employment between age groups remained by October.
-Employment for the young (15-24 years) was still 6.6 per cent below March; whereas, for example, employment for the older population (aged 55 years and above) was slightly higher than in March.
+The employment/population rate for the young (15-24 years) was still 1.7 percentage points below March; whereas, for the older population (aged 65 years and above) it was 0.8 percentage points higher than in March.

-10 For analysis of how recessions in Australia have usually affected employment by gender, see Borland (2020b).
+11 For analysis of how recessions in Australia have usually affected employment by gender, see Borland (2020b).